grafana/agent/docs/sources/flow/reference/components/prometheus.remote_write.md

 }
 ```

-### Send metrics to Grafana Cloud
+### Send metrics to a managed service

-You can create a `prometheus.remote_write` component that sends your metrics to Grafana Cloud.
+You can create a `prometheus.remote_write` component that sends your metrics to a managed service, for example, Grafana Cloud.
 The Prometheus username and the Grafana Cloud API Key are injected in this example through environment variables.

 ```river
 prometheus.remote_write "default" {